 Dismayingly, a significant amount of the feedback we’ve received in recent days has shifted from constructive criticism to harassment and threats directed at our staff and leadership.

 With this development in mind—driven by both our commitment to objectivity and our concerns for our staff’s wellbeing—we have decided to remove the SPLC annotations from these 46 organizations for the time being.
 This change will be implemented during the week of June 26, 2017.
-In the meantime, we will make this information available to any user on request.

 At the same time, we view this as an opportunity to refine how we present and curate this type of information, as we do believe that it is in line with our mission to provide as much information about nonprofit organizations as possible.
 We hope to engage in a constructive dialogue with experts from across the political spectrum to help us determine the best way to fulfill this need.